Written by William Overgard

 Although not without his redeeming moments, this episode’s author, William Overgard, is generally regarded as the weakest regular contributor to the ThunderCats animated series.
-Indeed, it would be fair to say that his rather bizarre and somewhat comedic contributions to the show’s second season would serve to sharply change the emphasis of the series from a serious sci-fi/fantasy storytelling vehicle to something of an in-joke, with the series almost becoming a parody of itself.
-However, in William Overgard’s defence, it is worth stating that the majority of his season 1 episodes are relatively sober in tone, taking the source material seriously, and as such make for credible contributions to the series, albeit generally from the weaker end in terms of quality.
+Indeed, it would be fair to say that his rather bizarre and somewhat comedic contributions to the show’s later seasons would serve to sharply change the emphasis of the series from a serious sci-fi/fantasy storytelling vehicle to something of an in-joke, with the series almost becoming a parody of itself.
+However, in William Overgard’s defense, it is worth stating that the majority of his Season One episodes are relatively sober in tone, taking the source material seriously, and as such make for credible contributions to the series, albeit generally from the weaker end in terms of quality.
 Such is the case with “Dr. Dometone”, an intriguing episode that provides an entertaining change of scenery as the ThunderCats are forced to spend almost the entire episode underwater.

-For all of this episode’s serious tone, actually there are a few instances where it is able to be identified as a William Overgard episode, simply because of some of the more outlandish things displayed, the most notable of these being the sight of two giant robotic frogs, both shown battling a gigantic electric eel, to defend a giant technological plug constructed to prevent Third Earth’s oceans from draining away!
-However, perhaps the most, shall we say, “unique” moments of this episode are the scenes showing Lion-O and Wilykat swimming through the sea dressed as giant sharks!
-However, despite these mildly comical images, the tone of the episode itself is quite serious, with Dr. Dometone seeking out the ThunderCats for aid, lest the whole planet be destroyed by the ruthless salvage engineer known as Scrape.
+For all of this episode’s serious tone, it is quite identifiable as a William Overgard episode, simply from of its outlandishness: two giant robotic frogs battling a gigantic electric eel, defending a giant technological plug constructed to prevent Third Earth’s oceans from draining away!
+Perhaps the most, shall we say, “unique” aspect of this episode is Lion-O and WilyKat swimming through the sea dressed as giant sharks!
+However, despite this mildly comical imagery, the tone of the episode itself is quite serious, with Dr. Dometone seeking out the ThunderCats for aid, lest the whole planet be destroyed by the ruthless salvage engineer known as Scrape.

-One of the most interesting aspects of this episode is the revelation that there are human characters residing within and maintaining the giant plug – although given only a small amount of screen time within this episode, the presence of humans living within the oceans of Third Earth, in addition to the obvious parallels with the mythical Atlanteans, also lends credence to the oft-stated origin given to Third Earth, that it is a post-apocalyptic version of “our” Earth.
+One of the most interesting aspects of this episode is the revelation that there are human characters residing within and maintaining the giant plug.
+Though given only a small amount of screentime within this episode, the presence of humans living within the oceans of Third Earth, in addition to the obvious parallels to the mythical Atlanteans, lends credence to the oft-stated origin given to Third Earth: that it is a post-apocalyptic version of our Earth.
 It’s highly likely that, in such circumstances, a resourceful sector of the human race would develop technology that would enable humanity to survive in an underwater environment for an indeterminate length of time, and this is displayed with the crew of the Oceanic Plug.
 To see characters in ThunderCats who are truly, fully human is actually a rare thing indeed, so it is refreshing to see such characters in this episode.

 In short, this episode is perhaps most memorable for its story premise and visuals rather than its actual execution, yet remains an entertaining addition to the ThunderCats canon.
 Although in truth this episode is far from a breathtaking masterpiece, it is nonetheless one of William Overgard’s more entertaining offerings, and, unlike many of his later episodes, is one that is memorable for all the right reasons!